ysfzun/Mustang-Modal/README.md

 Firstly you must use **eq** method.
 With this method you can select a modal.
 And then, you can continue to process. :)

 **load** : This method takes three parameters.
-These, url, parameters and callback.
+These are url, parameters and callback.

  For example: